 The chinchilla cat is probably the most beautiful flat-faced cat.
 They emerged when breeders were trying to create a silver Persian.

 These cats have white fur tipped with gold or silver specks.
 They have striking blue or green eyes.
-Their nose is nowhere near as flat as a Persians, but they do have a short muzzle.
+Their nose is nowhere near as flat as Persians, but they have a short muzzle.

-Scottish Fold cats have flat faces, big eyes, and very floppy ears.
+Scottish Fold cats have flat faces, big eyes, and floppy ears.

 They have become more popular in recent years, especially among celebrities.
 According to the BBC, all Scottish Fold cats descend from a Scottish barn cat called Susie whose ears folded forwards.

 In 1961, a local man recognized Susie’s uniqueness and started a breeding program.
-In 1966, he then registered the ‘Scottish Fold’ Breed with the Governing Council of the Cat Fancy.
+In 1966, he registered the ‘Scottish Fold’ Breed with the Governing Council of the Cat Fancy.
 However, a decade later, the GCCF took this breed off their books due to the number of health problems.

-The Selkirk Rex has grown in popularity in recent years.
+The Selkirk Rex cat has grown in popularity in recent years.

 This cat has a short muzzle and round face, but the features are not extreme.
 These cats are endearing because they talk a lot.
-The Selkirk Rex is also very low maintenance because their hair is short and curly.
+The Selkirk Rex is also low maintenance because their hair is short and curly.

 British Shorthair & Longhair

-The British Shorthair is one of the most popular pedigree cats.
+The British Shorthair cat is one of the most popular pedigree cats.
 This cat is calm, affectionate, and doesn’t need much exercise.

-It is easy to fall in love with a British Shorthair’s eyes.
+It’s easy to fall in love with a British Shorthair’s eyes.
 Their eyes are big and round and make the cat look constantly surprised.
 The British Shorthair has a reasonably flat face, but the nose is not squashed.

-British Longhaired cats have a similar face and temperament, but they have extremely long hair.
-Their tails are very bushy and can be difficult to maintain.
+British Longhaired cats have a similar face and temperament but extremely long hair.
+Their tails are bushy and can be difficult to maintain.

-Burmese cats are either solid brown in color, or have Siamese ‘points’ (beige, grey or blue).
-Most “show-worthy” cats are brown, but some Cat Associations do recognize the Siamese markings.
+Burmese cats are either solid brown or have Siamese points (beige, grey, or blue).
+Most show-worthy cats are brown, but some Cat Associations recognize the Siamese markings.

-Their faces are round, and they have very large eyes.
+Their faces are round, and they have large eyes.
 Most Burmese have short, stocky legs, but they tend to be a lot smaller than Persian cats.

 The nicest thing about Burmese cats is their soft and silky fur.
-These cats are shorthaired and require very little grooming.
+These cats are shorthaired and require little grooming.

 Burmese are friendly, playful, and highly intelligent.
-They tend to have more energy than most other flat-faced cats.
+They tend to have more energy than most other brachycephalic cats.
 You can even train some Burmese cats to fetch a ball in the same way that a dog would.

 Like the Persian cat, they have a broad, shallow face and big, beautiful eyes.
-However, because the Burmilla cat has a strong, defined chin, their face doesn’t look squashed.
+However, because the Burmilla cat has a strong, defined chin, its face doesn’t look squashed.

 The Burmilla is a cross between a Burmese and a Chinchilla cat (Silver Persian).
 Burmilla cats tend to live long and healthy lives.

-How Much are Flat-Faced Cats?
+How Much Do Flat-Faced Cats Cost?

 What’s the Best Flat-Faced Cat Breed?

 Although brachycephalic cats share similar facial features, they aren’t all the same.
 If you’re looking for an active and playful cat, the Selkirk Rex, Exotic Shorthair, Bombay, and Burmese breeds are good options.